aliphys/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-create-resources.md

 To avoid incurring unnecessary Azure costs, you should delete the resources you created in this tutorial if they're no longer needed.
 To manage resources, you can use the [Azure portal](https://portal.azure.com?azure-portal=true).

+> [!NOTE]
+> If you have created the resources in this tutorial through a single resource group (e.e. *rg-contoso*), you should be able to delete the resources created in this tutorial by deleting that resource.

 But don't delete them yet, if you want to build a chat app in [the next part of this tutorial series](copilot-sdk-build-rag.md).

 ## Next step